unional/typescript-blackbook/pages/02-javascript-syntax/arrow-function.md

 > Why?

 Arrow function is a function expression.
+The formal name is `arrow function expression`.
-It subject ot the same hoisting problem inherited from function expression.
+It subjects to the same hoisting problem inherited from function expression.

 When declaring file scoped function, use function declaration to avoid hoisting suprise.